First Setup

 Overview

 Before tracking time, you need to create at least one category and one topic.
 This guide walks you through the initial setup process, whether you're a freelancer working solo or setting up for a team.
+When you sign up, a short welcome wizard sorts the essentials — timezone, week start and currency — in about a minute; this guide covers the same setup in more depth whenever you want to add categories, topics or clients.

 Step 1: Create Your First Category